More and more of us are turning to pen and paper to keep our work lives in order. Here’s how to turn your notebook into a productivity goldmine.

 The language of the bullet journal is ‘rapid logging’.
 It’s a way of noting things concisely, and as the name suggests it’s pretty speedy.
 Unlike writing long-hand, it condenses your journaling into the shortest possible time, so you’ve got more of your day available to get work done.
 According to the Bullet Journal website, Rapid Logging has 4 components:

-Short, informative titles for your pages, such as “Vacation Checklist” or “January”.
+• Topic Short, informative titles for your pages, such as “Vacation Checklist” or “January”.
 They make it simple to keep your thoughts organized and to group your tasks on a page.
+Use your Notebook for planning, doing, and dreaming.

-The heart of the bullet journal system.
-There are a few kinds of bullets which help you plan your time and record your progress.
+• Bullets The heart of the bullet journal system.
+There are a few kinds of bullets that help you plan your time and record your progress.

 At the end of your day, week or month, you can choose to migrate the tasks left open to the next page of your notebook, or discard them by drawing a line through them.
 That way you’ve left a record of how you prioritized your tasks which can make future planning more efficient.